 Dr. Bob Hyatt

 Bob has felt drawn to pastoral ministry since the 5th grade- he’s always known: this is what he wanted to do- helping people find relationship with God.
 This has worked itself out most clearly in planting the Evergreen Community in Portland, OR in 2004.
 This has now expanded to also include coaching church planters and other pastors.

-He is a graduate of Western Seminary and currently finishing a D.Min at George Fox Seminary.
-He’s also the co-author of Eldership and the Mission of God from IVP.
+He is a graduate of Western Seminary and received a D.Min at George Fox Seminary in Leadership and Spiritual Formation.
+He’s also the co-author of Eldership and the Mission of God as well as Ministry Mantras: Language for Cultivating Kingdom Culture from IVP.